By: Sarah Stone

 Because volunteerism isn’t part of the culture in Belize, and because in her words, “Even if we pay [locals], they won’t do it.
 They don’t see the point,”she depends on volunteers to provide daily care both for the cats and the cattery in which they live, as well as to provide professional veterinary assistance for the animals.

 Every cent that Madi’s volunteers pay for their housing (the only fee required by the program) is used directly to provide food, shelter, and veterinary care for the cats.
 She’s also had amazing volunteers, one of whom I had the pleasure of meeting, that love the organization’s mission, love the work they do, and that contribute their time, expertise, and even tangible donations to help further the project’s goals.

-And using the orphanage voluntourism example from the Al Jazeera report, there absolutely are awful places operating worldwide to meet the demand that volunteers have to travel, but not meet any demand for effective childcare and development—to learn a bit more about this issue, read my article on GO!
+But using the orphanage voluntourism example from the Al Jazeera report, there absolutely are awful places operating worldwide to meet the demand that volunteers have to travel, but not meet any demand for effective childcare and development—to learn a bit more about this issue, read my article on GO!
 Overseas about orphanage volunteering.
 [2021 note: unfortunately in the past few years, GO!
 Overseas purged many of their older articles, including mine.
 The gist was, “Why you shouldn’t volunteer abroad in orphanages.”
 I still stand by that statement.]

 Are Volunteers Selfish or Selfless?

 Who cares?
 We should ask instead, “Does a volunteer’s work benefit the community?
-Does it benefit him?
 Does it further the mission of the organization with which he works?”